Coencidental/My-Terminal-Application/README.md

 This application operates using text/character input, which is evaluated against a simulated opponent's reaction speed for either a win or lose case.
 This simulated reaction time is adjustable, allowing for variance in difficulty.
 Card totals are tracked and displayed as they change, alongside a point counter.

 'The Great Mental Snap' operates on [standard 'Snap' rules](https://en.wikipedia.org/wiki/Snap_(card_game)), except with inverted card accumulation rules.
 Instead of *collecting* all the cards, the user aims to **get rid** of each card in their hand.
 To start each game, a shuffled deck is evenly divided between the players.
 For each round of the game, one card is removed from each players hand, and both are simultaneously revealed.
 If the cards match, (by index position), the player with the fastest reaction time to call 'Snap' will win that round, and all cards (including currently played cards) are placed into the losing players hand.
-If the cards do not match, the process is repeated until either a snap occurs and distributes the card totals again, or until a player successfully empties his hand, winning the game.
+If the cards do not match, the process is repeated until either a snap occurs and distributes the card totals again, or until a player successfully empties their hand, winning the game.

 The only unmentioned additional *option* included for this project on top of the standard 'Snap' card game logic is an option for suit based comparison instead of index position.